Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 The original proposal has now been split into separate shorter documents for easier reading.

+This should be regarded as a living document, further changes are planned but have not yet been applied.

 Feel free to browse is any order and use the browser back-button to return to this page:

 - Background